rdevans87/ORM-ECommerce-BackEnd/README.md

 ### Database Models

-Your database should contain the following four models, including the requirements listed for each model:
+Your database should contain the following four models `Category`, Product, Tag, Product Tag. including the requirements listed for each model:

-* `Category`

-  * `id`

-    * Integer.

-    * Doesn't allow null values.

-    * Set as primary key.

-    * Uses auto increment.

-  * `category_name`

-    * String.

-    * Doesn't allow null values.

 * `Product`